Skip to main content

 NameDisplay NameInfo

-session_idSession IDThe session ID of the chat.
+session_idSession IDInput parameter.
+The unique identifier for the chat session.
 If empty, the current session ID parameter is used.

 The ChatInput class provides an asynchronous method to create and store a Message object based on the input parameters.
 The Message object is created in the message_response method of the ChatInput class using the Message.create() factory method.